 Worthy of note during planning is to ensure that your ERP system can handle the ever increasing data types found today.

 ESG initiatives are accelerating globally with various considerations during the various phases i.e. from data collection through to final reporting.
-This also fits into the solution shape above and there are numerous examples e.g. applying financial metrics to aggregated utility consumption data and then at a more macro level the ongoing management of resultant KPI’s; gender and pay analysis; governance initiatives at board level, or as required by an organisation etc.
+This also fits into the solution shape above and there are numerous examples e.g. applying financial metrics to aggregated utility consumption data and then at a more macro level the ongoing management of resultant KPI’s; gender and pay analysis; governance initiatives at board level, or as required by an organization etc.

 Processes can be fully or partially automated, are auditable and repeatable, plus can potentially be re-used across entities.
 Re-use is easier as additional steps or operational quirks required within another country can be incorporated or deleted from it if not relevant.
 Time savings quickly add up.